-Track down more than 230 beautifully painted sun bear sculptures here, bear and everywhere in Birmingham and beyond this summer.
+More than 230 beautifully painted sun bear sculptures here, bear and everywhere in Birmingham and beyond.

 10 July – 17 September 2017